Quality & Efficient Gas Furnaces at Jennings

 Most furnaces will last 15-20 years.
 The models to choose from today didn’t exist 20 years ago when you last looked at furnaces on the market.
 The price range of gas furnaces can be from $2500 to $14000.
 Ask our professionals for their advice in getting the right furnace for your house.

-Call Jennings Heating and Cooling Co., Inc. today to have us inspect your gas furnace, make repairs to your current furnace, or replace an aged unit about which you are concerned.
+Contact Jennings today to have us inspect your gas furnace, make repairs to your current furnace or replace an aged unit.